QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: Ground calibration

 \subsection{Setup}

-The calibration process involves positioning the so-called multi-frequency calibration instrument (MFCI) in front of each detector and acquiring calibration data, as illustrated in Fig.~\ref{fig:calibrator}.
+The calibration process involves positioning the so-called multi-frequency calibration instrument (MFCI) in front of the detector and acquiring calibration data, as illustrated in Fig.~\ref{fig:calibrator}.
 The MFCI consists of two feedhorns and OMTs, similar to the cryogenically cooled feedhorns and OMTs of the TFGI, and is connected back-to-back through two identical -20\,dB waveguide couplers.
 The calibration signal is introduced through one coupler, while the other is terminated with a room-temperature load.
-The horns are aligned through a concentric stepper motor axial drive, and this setup is designed to be attached to a detector-centered grid known as a fixed plate.
+The horns are aligned through a concentric stepper motor axial drive, and this setup is designed to be attached to a detector-centered polarization grid known as a fixed plate.
 Additionally, a tilted aluminum flat mirror points the horn arrangement toward the sky when the cryostat is mounted on the focal plane of the QT2.
 In this way, the background radiation during a calibration run comes from the sky.
 The injected signal corresponds to the diode’s equivalent temperature when ON with a 20\,dB coupling ratio.
 A wideband noise diode (Keysight 346CK01\footnote{\url{https://www.keysight.com/us/en/product/346CK01/noise-source-1-ghz-50-ghz.html}}) was selected for its coverage of both FGI and TGI bands.

-For installation, the MFCI is preassembled horizontally using a digital inclinometer and mounted onto the telescope focal plane with 0.2\,deg repeatability.
+For installation, the MFCI is preassembled horizontally using a digital inclinometer and mounted onto the telescope focal plane with 0.2\,deg mechanical repeatability of the MFCI mounting angle when reinstalling the calibration plate.
 A dedicated acquisition system controls the stepper motor, the diode, and the phase switches.
 Polarization angles are referenced with respect to the diode’s E-field and defined as positive for anticlockwise rotation from the sky toward the instrument.
 The alignment plate is secured over the cryostat focal plane, and the MFCI is attached with spring-loaded clamps, ensuring the mirror maintains its skyward orientation.
 Electrical connections for the motor, diode, and switches are routed through dedicated cabling.

 The 16 possible phase switchers' states could present a misalignment with respect to the desired angle (0, 90, 180, and 270\,deg).
 Due to their non-idealities, deviations from the expected polar measurement occur.
 However, due to the complete coverage of all phase errors, any systematic error is generally canceled when all states are summed with the correct error for a given Stokes parameter.
 Notwithstanding, we want to prove this and characterize the precision of such an instrumental defect, in Sect.~\ref{sec:phase_error_calibration}.